-Students who wish to continue pursuit of a degree but not take courses during a given semester (fall or spring) may request a leave of absence for a maximum of two semesters, consecutive or non-consecutive.
-A request for a leave of absence must be made in writing to the appropriate chair before the semester in which the leave is taken.
-If at the end of the leave of absence period the student does not return, the student's participation in the program will be terminated; application for readmission will be required if the student wishes to return.
-Time spent in a leave of absence does not count toward the time limit for the degree.
+Graduate students (including VA students who must leave OC to complete service requirements or because they are called to active duty) may request a leave of absence during fall, spring, and/or summer semesters.
+A Leave of Absence Request Form must be completed and submitted to the appropriate chair before the semester in which the leave is taken.
+(The exception to this timing is for VA students, who should submit the Leave of Absence Request Form to the Registrar as soon as he or she realizes that a leave of absence is necessary.)
+If, at the end of the leave of absence period, the student does not return, the student's participation in the program will be terminated.
+Application for readmission will be required if the student wishes to return.
+Time spent in a leave of absence does not count toward the time limit for degree.